perstarkse/clan-vars-helper/README.md

 - Adds a read-only file `manifest` to the generator outputs with `secret = false`, `mode = "0444"`
 - Wraps your `script` to emit `manifest.json` containing derivation metadata and resolved runtime paths
 - Adds `jq` to `PATH` for manifest processing
-- Captures per-file `additionalReaders` into `validation.acl.additionalReaders` for the ACL subsystem
+- Captures per-file `additionalReaders` into internal metadata for the ACL subsystem

 ### Module options